ESMValGroup/ESMValTool_Tutorial/setup.md

 ### pull request

-A github pull request is the act of requesting that a branch is merged with another branch.
+A GitHub pull request is the act of requesting that a branch is merged with another branch.

 This is an advanced feature of GitHub, and will generally be performed by the ESMValTool development team.